artofthesmart/hypertext/microsite content/pages/02.reference/default.md

 * **Subtitle** - The subtitle is an elongated title addition or explanation of the content that will sometimes appear in Hypertext.
 * **Show header image** - When it's on, the header image will appear at the top of this page.
 * **Header image file** - You can specify which image to use for the header here.
-If you don't specify an image file, Hypertext will use the first image it finds.
+If you don't specify one, Hypertext will, by default, look for `header.png`.
+Either way, if you enable header images, Hypertext will look for a header image with the following rules:
+1. Is the specified image in the same directory as the page?
+If so, use that.
+2. Is the specified image in the `user/images` directory?
+If so, use that.
+3. Is there an image in the `user/images` directory with the same name as the slug of this page?
+If so, use that.
+4. Otherwise, use the first image in this page's directory.
-* **Thumbnail image file** - You can specify which image to use for the thumbnail of this page here.
-If you don't specify an image file, Hypertext will try to use the header image file instead.
+* **Thumbnail image file** -  You can specify which image to use for the page thumbnail here.
+If you don't specify one, Hypertext will, by default, look for `thumbnail.png`.
+Either way, if a thumbnail is needed by a parent page, Hypertext will look for a thumbnail image with the following rules:
+1. Is the specified thumbnail in the same directory as the page?
+If so, use that.
+2. Is the specified thumbnail in the `user/images` directory?
+If so, use that.
+3. Is there an image in the `user/images` directory with the name of the slug of this page, plus `_thumbnail` afterwards (e.g. `winter-vacation_thumbnail`)?
+If so, use that.
+4. Otherwise, use the first image in this page's directory.
 * **Summary delimiter** - By default, this is `===` and you use it to separate the Summary for this page from the rest of the contents.
 I recommend you leave this as the default.
 * **Summary length** - If you don't specify a summary for this page, this value determines how long the automatically generated summary should be.
 By default, it's 300 characters.